The Intellectual Property Review: Russia

 In the event of a defendant having used an identical product before the disputed patent was granted, the defendant can argue that he or she is entitled to continue to use it based upon the right of prior use.

 The defendant can also provide the results of non-forensic examination.
 As mentioned above, patent infringement cases are rarely heard without forensic examination in Russia.
 As the forensic examination is normally conducted by examiners suggested by the parties and appointed by court, it is always important to persuade the judge that your candidate is most appropriate to prepare this.

-The defences to trademark infringement actions may include such arguments as exhaustion of the right, use of an earlier company name or trade name and abuse of right on the owner's part.
+The defences to trademark infringement actions may include arguments such as exhaustion of the right, use of an earlier company name or trade name and abuse of right on the owner's part.
 As for copyright, the defences may include non-infringement or an argument that the work has entered the public domain.

 In general, the strategy and the tactics of defence in patent litigation depend upon the particular aspects of each case.

-ix Time to first-level decision
+viii Time to first-level decision

-Ideally, the court procedure takes no more than four months from the date when the statement of claim is filed, until a decision is made; however, in practice the process is likely to be much longer, from six months to one year.
+Ideally, the court procedure takes no more than four months from the date when the statement of claim is filed, until a decision is made; however, in practice, the process is likely to be much longer, from six months to one year.